Jux/jquery-fillmore/README.md

 ### focusX

 The percentage from the left edge of the photo to keep fixed within the element, relative to its position in the original photo.
-Uses (or mimics) the CSS background-position percentage values - see [the spec](http://www.w3.org/TR/css3-background/#background-position) for more info. (type=Number, default=50)
+Uses (or mimics) the CSS background-position percentage values - see [the spec](http://www.w3.org/TR/css3-background/#background-position) for more info.
+Note this doesn't apply in `mode: 'frame'`. (type=Number, default=50)

 ### focusY